FDABench: A Benchmark for Data Agents on Analytical Queries over Heterogeneous Data: EXPERIMENTS

-\textbf{Evaluated System Implementation.} Since most data agent systems for general analytical queries (Dagent~\cite{DBLP:journals/corr/dagent}, Taiji~\cite{DBLP:journals/corr/taiji}, AOP~\cite{wang2025aop}, AgenticData~\cite{sun2025agenticdata} ) are currently not open-source, we implement them based on their published papers.
+\textbf{Evaluated System Implementation.} Since most data agent systems for general analytical queries ( Taiji~\cite{DBLP:journals/corr/taiji}, AOP~\cite{wang2025aop}, AgenticData~\cite{sun2025agenticdata} ) are currently not open-source, we implement them based on their published papers.
+These reimplementations follow each system's published design and may not fully reproduce its original performance.
 In addition, the semantic operator query systems and RAG systems lack complete agent decision capabilities, so we use the Planning Agent workflow to equip them with decision capabilities.
-However, we still find that existing works do not encompass all typical data agent workflows proposed in Section~\ref{sec:patterns}.
-Therefore, we implement and open-source four typical data agent workflow patterns as additional baselines in Section~\ref{sec:patterns}.
+However, we still find that existing works do not encompass all typical data agent workflows proposed in Section~\ref{sec:target_test_systems}.
+Therefore, we implement and open-source four typical data agent workflow patterns as additional baselines (see the technical report~\cite{FDAbench}).